romanov-egor/mdt/README.md

 Download any application server you like and deploy .war file you built

 ## Launch instructions
-After successful deployment open your favourite browser and go to http://localhost:8080
+After successful deployment open your favourite browser and go to http://localhost:8080/mdt/react/.

-Enter credentials:
+Enter credentials user/user.
-Login: user
-Password: user

 Enjoy!